Yarriabini National Park

 Yarriabini National Park is a protected area of 2092 hectares, situated in the Mid North Coast region of New South Wales.
 The nearest large town is Macksville.
 The high rainfall and relatively fertile soils produce outstanding eucalyptus forest and rainforest.
 Large rose gum and hoop pine grow in sheltered areas.
 "Yarriabini" is said to mean "koala rolling".

-The elevation of the terrain is 354 meters.
+The elevation of the terrain is 354 m.

 Climate

 Summer temperature averages range from 18°C to 27°C, and winter range from 11°C and 19°C.